 The affordable ThermoWorks Billows has some big shoes to fill to be worthy of the brand.
 In this article, we will discuss how the product works, how to install it, and then what happened when we used it for smoking some ribs.

 Temperature is often a misused asset when it comes to cooking.
 Neglecting to manage a precise level of heat can turn a delectable dinner into absolute garbage.
-ThermoWorks has cornered the market in thermometer and temperature regulating equipment.
+ThermoWorks has cornered the market in thermometer and temperature regulating equipment and took home the gold for the Best Instant Read Thermometer.
 For long-time followers, hearing they were releasing a BBQ Temperature Control Fan was a welcome addition.
 Because of the brand’s quality, however, Billows, has big shoes to fill.

 At the very affordable price of $59, The Billows is sure to grab the eye of the amateur and professional griller alike.
 As the lowest price professionally made automatic temperature (thermostatic) controller, it comes with conditions: